Last Updated on: 3rd November 2023, 05:10 pm

-Can I Have A Cappuccino While Intermittent Fasting?
+Can You Have A Cappuccino When Intermittent Fasting?

 Hey, you might be wondering if you can still indulge in a creamy cappuccino while intermittent fasting – and the answer is yes, as long as you opt for a dairy-free milk alternative and skip any added sweeteners.

-Cappuccinos made with full-fat milk can have up to 120 calories per serving, which can break your fast and hinder your weight loss progress.
-However, using almond or coconut milk can help you reduce the calorie count while providing a creamy texture.
+Cappuccinos made with full-fat milk can have up to 154 calories per serving, breaking your fast and hindering your weight loss.
+However, almond or coconut milk can help you reduce the calorie count while providing a creamy texture.

 Moreover, these plant-based alternatives contain healthy fats that can keep you satiated for extended periods, making it an ideal choice for those following intermittent fasting diets.